Intilery/intilery.github.io/docs/guides/contents.md

 ## How to use these docs

-These docs are aimed at those who are integrating itnilery into their marketing stack and will give you a guide to getting started, what you need to prepare to make sure you can build the best customer engagement automations for your business.
+These docs are aimed at those who are integrating Intilery into their marketing stack and will give you a guide to getting started, what you need to prepare to make sure you can build the best customer engagement automations for your business.

 ## What Is Intilery?